App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

-- Whenever you use an `HttpClient`, you must have a reference to the  `uriToCbMappings`.
+- Whenever you use an `HttpClient`, you must have a reference to the `uriToCbMappings` dictionary.
 - It's your responsibility to decorate each network call with the corresponding circuit breaker.

 ✅ DO